Dr. Hanna answers questions about a new treatment approved for non-small cell lung cancer

 Have lung cancer treatments progressed in terms of cures, remissions and quality of life issues in the past 10 years?

 Dr. Hanna: Absolutely.
-Researchers have identified seven potentially targetable gene mutations and three new immunotherapy drug.
+Researchers have identified seven potentially targetable gene mutations and three new immunotherapy drugs.
 The use of maintenance therapy also has advanced.
 We have made substantial progress over the past 10 years when only 5 percent of patients with stage 4 lung cancer were alive at 5 years after diagnosis.
 Now that number is about 20 percent.

 Is the IU Simon Cancer Center involved in any clinical studies for lung cancer that seem promising?

-The IU Simon Cancer Center is on the leading edge of research in the field of lung cancer.
+Dr. Hanna: The IU Simon Cancer Center is on the leading edge of research in the field of lung cancer.
 We are testing immunotherapy strategies in all stages of lung cancer, which provides our patients with positive options for potentially advanced treatments.